Feiyu-Yao/Feiyu-Yao1.github.io/index.md

 2: Visual language navigation (in processing): A task with visual information and language information.
-Try to deal with the bias in the task to improve the success rate for the agent.
+Given a instruct, the robot should move to the destination on its own.
+We are trying to deal with the whole task as subtarget navigation problems to improve the success rate for the agent.